dexterklui/notes/Computer/Java/collections.md

 ## Queue Interface

-- FIFO
-- Items are added at the end and removed from the front
+- FIFO - Items are added at the end and removed from the front

 | Method | Description                     |
 | ------ | ------------------------------- |
 | `poll` | Remove and return item at front |
 | `peek` | Return object at front          |

-- `LinkedList`
+- `LinkedList` - can be used as a queue
-- `PriorityQueue`
+- `PriorityQueue` - stores elements based on their natural order

 ## Deque Inteface